Program Participation System Redesign

 What is the current status of the project?

 Input on the new system requirements was gathered in 2022 from county agencies, electronic health record vendor representatives, and advocates for people with mental health and substance use concerns.
-Throughout 2023, we attempted to design a system that incorporates this feedback while better aligning data collection with current practices and improving federal reporting data quality.
+Throughout 2023, we designed a system that incorporates this feedback while better aligning data collection with current practices and improving federal reporting data quality.
 The system is intended to streamline the data collection process and reduce the burden on local agencies.

 The proposed requirements are described below.
 Feedback is being requested from local agencies on their processes to implement these changes.
-Development of the system is planned to occur in 2024.
+Development of the system is planned to occur in 2025.
 We will continue to work with and solicit input from agency and electronic health record representatives during the development phase.

 Once development is complete, the final requirements will be communicated to local agencies.
 We will work with agencies and electronic health record vendors to implement these changes in local systems.
 The date that the system will go-live will depend on this process.